 The complimentary Lyft Pink subscription that Chase is now offering to cardholders is also a valuable perk.
 It usually costs $19.99 per month and gets you 15% off all Lyft rides, priority airport pickup, exclusive discounts and a flexible cancellation policy.
 If you cancel your ride and rebook within 15 minutes, you won’t have to pay a cancellation fee.
 You’ll also get three free scooter or bike rides each month in select cities with your membership.

-In addition to a Lyft Pink membership, you’ll also get a complimentary subscription to DoorDash’s premium food delivery service DashPass, which usually costs $9.99 per month.
+In addition to a Lyft Pink membership, you’ll also get a complimentary subscription (must activate by 3/31/2022) to DoorDash’s premium food delivery service DashPass, which usually costs $9.99 per month.
 With your membership, you’ll get free delivery and reduced service fees on orders over $12 at hundreds of participating restaurants.
 Considering that DoorDash’s delivery fee alone is $5.99, DashPass could save you a lot of money on takeout each month.
 You’ll also get up to a $60 statement credit in 2020 and 2021 when you order from DoorDash.

 Editorial Note: Compensation does not influence our recommendations.
 However, we may earn a commission on sales from the companies featured in this post.
 To view our disclosures, click here.
 Opinions expressed here are the author’s alone, and have not been reviewed, approved or otherwise endorsed by our advertisers.
 Reasonable efforts are made to present accurate info, however all information is presented without warranty.
 Consult our advertiser’s page for terms & conditions.